ELeeAstro/gCMCRT/README.md

 # gCMCRT - 3D Monte Carlo Radiative Transfer for exoplanet atmospheres with GPUs

+More extensive documentation is in the making, for now here are some bare bones instructions.

 ## k-tables and CE data

-k-tables and chemical equilibirum interpolation table can be found here: https://drive.google.com/drive/folders/1HVa9xWK_GqOqknIErcXVszzhhztACExw?usp=sharing
+k-tables and chemical equilibirum interpolation tables can be found here: https://drive.google.com/drive/folders/1HVa9xWK_GqOqknIErcXVszzhhztACExw?usp=sharing

 ## To compile